nanoservicesforge/docs/docs-app/docs/Docs/iomessaging/receiving-messages.md

 # Building a Server

-When it comes to building the server, our `Cargo.toml` file will have the same dependencies as the kernel as seen below:
+In order to build a server, our `Cargo.toml` file must have the same shared dependencies as the `Cargo.toml` used by the kernel:

 ```toml
 [package]